pika-online/AESRC2020/README.md

     Portuguese (PT)
     Russian (RU)

-with about 20 hours of data for each accent, the detailed distribution about utterance and speakers (U/S) per accent was:
+with about 20 hours of data for each accent, the detailed distribution about utterances and speakers (U/S) per accent was:
 ![avatar](img/dataset.jpg)

 ##### 4. Results